 In the videos in the Web of Science Core Collection - Cited Reference Searching Series (1.08 and 3.45) you can get more information about the Cited Reference Search of Web of Science.

-An overview of your citation alerts is available under Alerts, where you can modify the settings (including deleting an alert).
+An overview of your citation alerts is available under Saved Searches and Alerts in the menu on the left side of the screen, where you can modify the settings (including deleting an alert).